A row of bicycles is parked in a bike rack against a brick wall covered in green ivy.

 • A fully reflective jacket might be a good investment if you'll often be riding in the dark.

-Lighten up
+Light up

 Be bright.
 It is a legal requirement that you must have lights on your bike when cycling after dark.
 Winters in Cambridge are dark, with dusk setting in as early as 16.00.
 Even with street lighting it can be difficult for drivers to see cyclists.
 To comply with the law you need a red light at the rear of your bike and a white light at the front.
 The lights must be located between 35cm and 150cm from the ground.

 Feeling foggy?
-It can be useful to use your lights in low visibility conditions (on foggy mornings) and also at the times of dawn and dusk when the sun is low and glare may prevent other road-users from seeing you.
+It can be useful to use your lights in low visibility conditions (on foggy mornings) and also at the times of dawn and dusk when the sun is low and glare may prevent other road users from seeing you.

 Buying a bike